 - Annual fee: $0

-If you’re looking to literally double the amount of cash back you earn the first year, the Discover it® Cash Back is the card for you.
-This cash back credit card comes with Discover’s Cashback Match™ feature, meaning it will automatically match all the cash back you’ve earned at the end of your first year.
-That means if you earn $300 in cash back in the first year, Cashback Match™ will double your earnings to $600 in cash back.
+If you’re looking to literally double the amount of cash back you’ll earn the first year, the Discover it® Cash Back is the card for you.
+This cash back credit card comes with Discover’s Cashback Match feature, meaning it will automatically match all of the cash back you’ve earned at the end of your first year.
+That means if you earn $300 in cash back, Cashback Match will double your earnings to $600 in cash back.

 - Annual fee: $95

-- Welcome bonus: None
+- Welcome bonus: N/A

 - Annual fee: $0

 The Citi® Double Cash Card is a great balance transfer credit card deal for a number of reasons.
-First, the card’s 18-month zero percent introductory APR on balance transfers is one of the longest offers available (13.99 percent to 23.99 percent variable APR after), second to the Citi Simplicity® Card’s introductory 18-month zero percent APR on balance transfers made within 4 months of account opening (variable APR 14.74 percent to 24.99 percent after).
+First, the card’s 18-month 0 percent introductory APR on balance transfers is one of the longest offers available (14.24 percent to 24.24 percent variable APR after).
+It comes in second to the Citi Simplicity® Card, which has an introductory 21-month 0 percent APR on balance transfers made within four months of account opening (variable APR of 14.99 percent to 24.99 percent after).
 Even better, this card doesn’t charge an annual fee, so you won’t have to factor the yearly charge into your debt payoff plan.

-Lastly, the card can help keep you on track going forward with its unique earn-as-you-pay rewards structure.
-The Citi Double Cash gets you an unlimited 1 percent cash back when you make a purchase and an additional 1 percent back on that purchase when you make at least the minimum due payment each month.
+Next, the card can help you stay on track with its unique earn-as-you-pay rewards structure.
+The Citi Double Cash provides an unlimited 1 percent cash back when you make a purchase and an additional 1 percent back on that purchase when you make at least the minimum due payment each month.
 Lastly, the card lets you earn up to 2 percent cash back on every purchase in a world where earning rewards with a balance transfer card isn’t guaranteed.

-Blue Cash Preferred® Card from American Express: Best rewards credit card deal
+Blue Cash Preferred Card from American Express: Best rewards credit card deal

 - Annual fee: $0 introductory annual fee for the first year, then $95

 The Blue Cash Preferred® Card from American Express is one of the best rewards credit card deals thanks to the variety of high-yielding rewards categories it offers for a relatively low annual fee.
-You’ll have no problem extracting value from this card if your family spends a decent amount of money on U.S. supermarket purchases, select U.S. streaming services (think: Netflix, Disney+ and Hulu), transit and U.S. gas stations.
+You’ll have no problem extracting value from this card if your family spends a decent amount of money on U.S. supermarket purchases, select U.S. streaming services (Think: Netflix, Disney+ and Hulu), transit purchases and U.S. gas station purchases.

 Keep these tips in mind to ensure your credit card brings you long-term value (rather than grief).

 Select a card that rewards you for the spending you do most often

-If you frequently dip, tap or swipe at the grocery store, for example, but only purchase an airfare once or twice a year, it probably doesn’t make sense to apply for a travel or airline credit card.
+If you frequently dip, tap or swipe at the grocery store, but only purchase airfare once or twice a year, it probably doesn’t make sense to apply for a travel or airline credit card.
 Instead, you should look into a grocery store credit card that rewards you for stocking up your pantry.

 Don’t overspend to hit a welcome offer

 Though a welcome bonus is one of the most gratifying perks a credit card can offer, make sure the card you select has a bonus you can realistically meet.
-In the worst-case scenario, you could end up accumulating credit card debt to meet a bonus unrealistic for your budget.
+In the worst-case scenario, you could end up accumulating credit card debt to meet a bonus that’s unrealistic for your budget.

 Weigh a card’s annual fee versus the rewards you’ll most likely earn

-Luxury credit cards are luxury for a reason—they offer premium rewards structures and perks for a higher-than-average annual fee.
+Luxury credit cards are a luxury for a reason—they offer premium rewards structures and perks for a higher-than-average annual fee.
 Those who can afford to spend a significant amount on travel, for example, probably won’t have trouble earning enough rewards to cover the annual fee for their premium travel rewards card.